Robert Edward Crozier Long: Personal life

-Although he did not attend university, Robert Long did a good job of educating himself.
-Aside from his native English, he learned to speak fluent German and Russian and he also spoke very good, though somewhat accented French.
-In addition he spoke fairly passable Swedish and Danish and read Finnish.
+Robert Long did not attend university and instead educated himself.
+He learnt to speak fluent German, Russian and accented French.
+In addition he spoke passable Swedish and Danish and read Finnish.
 He was an active man who thoroughly enjoyed skating, swimming and sailing, and he owned his own boat.
 Fond of horses, he would often go out riding before breakfast in Berlin's Tiergarten Park.
 Being somewhat absent-minded, Robert would become so absorbed in his thoughts - planning his next article - that he would become completely oblivious to where he was or to where he was going.
 Upon one occasion, he found himself on horseback at Potsdamer Platz, Berlin's equivalent of Piccadilly Circus or Times Square!
 Upon another occasion he had gone out walking.
 His wife and daughter, who were out shopping, were both highly amused when they ran into Robert who bowed and politely tipped his hat to them.
-It was quite obvious he had no idea who they were!

 Robert had a dry, wry, almost sarcastic sense of humour.
 When, as a girl, Tania would play, for example, some new fox-trot record, he would say: "that's the tune the old cow died of!"
 Robert and Tatiana often attended concerts, the theatre and the opera, and they enjoyed dinner parties with their friends.